artivantsov/face_id_project/README.md

 dlib
 skimage
 scipy
-matplotlib (comment it out in case you don't need pictures visualized from console)
+matplotlib (comment it out of the list of imports in face_recognizer.py in case you don't need pictures visualized from console)

 # Run: